Comrade-rn/E2C-Arduino-Intro/DigitalIO.md

 }
 ```

 This function now should do the work.
-Now back to the `loop()` section.
+Now back to the `loop()` function.

 As we are changing the behavior significantly, keep only the first line where we read the button state and assign it to the `btnState` variable.
-The `loop()` section should look like this:
+The `loop()` function should look like this:

 ```Arduino
 void loop() {